"

 To create bar plots in Jamovi, go to the Analyses tab, select Exploration, then Descriptives.

-- Move nominal variables into the Variables box.
+1. Move nominal variables into the Variables box.

-Under the Statistics drop-down, uncheck all options.
+2. Under the Statistics drop-down, uncheck all options.

-- Under Plots, check Bar plot under Bar Plots.
+3. Under Plots, check Bar plot under Bar Plots.

-15.3 Histograms
+16.3 Histograms

-A histogram is a graphical representation of the distribution of numerical data.
+A histogram is a graphical representation of the distribution of interval data.
 It organizes values into intervals, called bins, and shows how many data points fall into each bin.
 Think of bins as ranges of values.
 Each bar in the histogram represents one of these ranges, and the height of the bar shows how many values fall within that range.

 Histograms are especially useful for visualizing the shape of a distribution.
 They help you see how data are spread out and whether they cluster in certain ranges.
 Histograms also make it easier to identify patterns such as normality, skewness, or multimodality, which may not be obvious from raw data alone.